anothertechs/anothertechs/src/blogs/crypto/evening-star/index.md

 The Evening Star composes of three candles.
 The first candle of the evening star should be light-colored and have a relatively large body.
 The second candle is a star.
 It is a candle with a shorter body and does not touch the body of the previous candle.
 The gap between the two real bodies of the candlestick makes it a Doji star.

-The star shows the first visualization of weakness, since the buyer could not raise the price until it is much higher than the closing of the previous period.
+The evening star shows the first visualization of weakness, since the buyer could not raise the price until it is much higher than the closing of the previous period.
 This weakness is confirmed by the following the stars.
 These candles should be a dark and must close well with the previous candle.

 **An evening star should have a gap separating the first and second real bodies and then another gap separating the second and third real bodies.**